pauloevpr/famcash/README.md

 ## Issues

-- Fix: when syncing data for the first time when records already exits in the server, an exception will throw when loading the app because the sync updates the records one at a time and might leave the database in a invalid state (e.g. a transaction exists without the macthing acocunt)
 - Fix: turning a normal expense into recurrent produces two records
 - Fix: The "Spending" tab does not show categories that don't have expenses in the selected month
 - The buttons that make API calls are missing: